EXPLORING THE LANDSCAPE OF PAIN AND HURT

 None of this would have been necessary if she had merely heeded the warning light

-In this same sense we can say that repeating patterns of painful emotions like anger, rage, guilt, shame, fear, anxiety and grief are usually indicators that something deep down is wrong
+In this same sense we can say that the painful emotions of anger, rage, guilt, shame, fear, anxiety and grief are usually indicators that something deep down is wrong

 … they are God’s built-in dash-light warning system, there to protect you from future destruction